|

 resource of a matching type, the resource is said to

-exist, and this method returns true
+exist, and this method returns true;

-in all other cases, this method returns false
+in all other cases, this method returns false.

-In particular, it returns false
+In particular, it returns false if the workspace

 has no resource at that path, or if it has a resource at that